forestgrape/coronavirus/index.md

 ### relevance
 The relevance and usage depends to a large extend on the [mechanisms of action](#mechanisms) and how much protection is provided.
 Possible use cases are polyvalent:

+#### epidemiologic
-- knowing that people experience only mild symptoms and have reduced spreading of Sars-CoV-2 can be used to manage the current Covid-19 pandemic.
-Serum conversion occurrence is relevant in this respect.
+- knowing that people have an increased immune protections and therefore experience only mild symptoms and have reduced spreading of Sars-CoV-2 can be used to manage the current Covid-19 pandemic.
+- Serum conversion occurrence: It could be that a different or no serconversion occurs to people exposed to different strains of betacoronaviruses.

+#### medications
+Knowledge of cross immune reactions can help to develop medications and even literal vaccacines are thinkable vice versa.
 - increase the immune response against Sars-CoV-2 or even provide paths for full immunisation
 - even a literal vaccine is thinkable (the long-term pathogenesis of BCoVs should be reevaluated first)
 - Sars-CoV-2 infection could protect against OC43 or other BCoV infections, which could be more harmful in the long run than Sars-CoV-2

-### next steps
-* Analyse spread patterns in other countries: USA, France, ...
-* Widespread serology for HCoVs and do statistics if there's a relation to pathogenesis of Covid-19 .
-* Analyse birth and grow up locations of elderly Covid-19 patients.
-* figuring out wheter BCoVs can interact with HCoVs.
-This could yield new strains with possibly more severe pathogenesis.

 ### Evidence from Distribution of Covid-19
 In the following the in country distribution of Covid-19 is described.
 Since inside countries the testing schemes tend to be more or less uniform, testing results are used too beside death counts.
 [data wikipedia][in work]

-#### Covid-19 in Switzerland
+#### covid-19 in switzerland
 Incidence rates both of cases and deaths varies a lot between the different regions (Cantons which correspond to states).
-* In areas where cattle farming is prevalent, which is most of Switzerland due to a protected market and high subventions (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), the number of deaths per 100K is about 6 in median and 8 in average.
-Contrary to areas where cattle are less common (GE, BS, TI, TI has a few cattle farming but mostly close to the mountains and away from the cities, the largest city Lugano is surrounded by the Lago di Lugano and forests) or in VD the cities are fare away from cattle farming places (Lausanne is surrounded mainly by vineyards and forests in the North and Lac Lemon in the South), the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].
+* In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), which is the case in many areas of Switzerland due to a protected market and high subventions, the number of deaths per 100K is about 6 in median and 8 in average.
+* Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].
+    Cantons with few catlle farming:
+    - GE, mostly city and sourrounded by Lac Lemon and France so no high subventions there,
+    - BS, long urban and trade tradition in the south there some forested hills and in the west france and north east is Germany
+    - TI, has a few cattle farming but mostly close to the mountains and away from the cities.
+The largest city Lugano is surrounded by the Lago di Lugano and forests
+    - VD the cities are fare away from cattle farming places (Lausanne is surrounded mainly by vineyards and forests in the North and Lac Lemon in the South),

 The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions: Areas with a lot of cattle farming have lower death rates (both per positive tested cases and per capita):
 * Urbanized Areas: ZH, ZG have a lower rates GE, BS
 * French Speaking Region: JU, FR, NE and VS have  lower rates both per cases and per population than GE and VD.
 * German Speaking Region: TG, AI, SG, LU, AG have lower rates than BS.

-#### Covid-19 in Spain
+#### covid-19 in spain
 As in Switzerland the same pattern is observed in Spain:
 The cattle rich regions in the North and North East: Galicia, La Rioja, Basque Country have a lower death rate and higher recover rate than Madrid, Valencia, Castile, Catalonia and Leon.
 As expected from the humid climate in the communities Canary Islands, Melila and Balearic Islands the recover rates are high and the death rates are low compared to central Spain.

 #### Remark
 Similar patterns seem to be in the USA and France.

-### biological basis
-First observations of cross immune protections are described.
-Then species jumps of betacoronaviruses are described and even jumps from BCoV to humans have been observed.
-[in work]

-#### observed cross immune protections between different coronaviruses
-* As already noted in the introduction  [Van der Hoek et al.](#vanderhoek2012) observed by analysing serum conversions:
-    - OC43 -protects-> HKU1 (only unidirectional)
-    - NL63 -protects-> 229E (only unidirectional)

-* [Han et al](#han) showed that calves innoculated with HECV-4408get cross-protective immunity against BCoV DB2.
-HECV-4408 is a strain that can cause acute diarrhea in humans, see [human bcov infections](#human-bcov-infections)

-#### species jumps
-[in. work]

-##### human bcov infections
-* The HECV-4408 coronavirus was isolated from a child suffering pneunomia in 94 as described in [Zhang et al]

 ### mechanisms